-Solomon wrote 3000 proverbs and 1005 songs.
+Solomon wrote 3,000 proverbs and 1005 songs.
 This is the explosion of creativity that burst forth after God blessed him with wisdom and insight.
 What survives of these writings is contained in the books of Proverbs, Ecclesiastes, and the Song of Songs, which we will consider after we have seen the entire arc of Solomon's life, so with the benefit of this perspective we can better appreciate the "wisdom" of Solomon.

-As Israel prospers and the king's fame spreads, Solomon finally gets around to starting in on the Temple.
+As Israel prospers and the fame of the king's wisdom spreads, Solomon finally gets around to starting in on the Temple.